Best Foods to Break a 16 Hour Fast

 Unsweetened Yogurt

-Good gut bacteria may be found in fermented foods such as yoghurt, kimchi, and sauerkraut.
+Good gut bacteria may be found in fermented foods such as yogurt, kimchi, and sauerkraut.
 This implies that when they are taken, they feed the stomach with beneficial bacteria and enzymes that assist in the digestion process as a whole.

 Yogurt’s probiotics make it an easy-to-digest meal as well.